Dynamic cascading style sheets

 $Theme = $_COOKIE["theme"]; // set the theme

-else $Theme = 'blue'; // set to default theme
+else $Theme = 'black'; // set to default theme

 if ($Theme == 'teal')

-$Colors = array('#006633', '#66cc99', '#99ffcc');
+$Colors = array('#006633', '#66cc99', '#99ffcc')

 if ($Theme == 'blue')